ksxnodemodules/nodemonorepo/packages/typescript/smart-publish/README.md

 # smart-publish

-Like `npm publish`, but also tag prepreleases
+Like `npm publish`, but also tag prepreleases and knows when it is public

 ## Requirements